 In June 2007, the Government of Canada selected Adaptive Phased Management (APM), as Canada’s plan for the long-term management of used nuclear fuel.
 The NWMO is now responsible for implementing this plan.

 The NWMO publishes an annual update on the plan, titled Implementing Adaptive Phased Management.
 The most recent implementation plan is now available to the public.

 Every year, we ask for input on our implementation plan to inform and guide our work.
-This year, we are moving our feedback form for the implementation plan online.
-Fill out the survey.
-We are welcoming comments until June 11, 2021.
+In 2021, we moved our feedback form online.
+We welcomed comments and survey submissions until June 11, 2021.

 APM is designed to be implemented in phases over many decades.
 We continually review, strengthen, and adjust the plan in the face of new information, direction and guidance from communities, advances in science and technology, input from the public, insight from Indigenous Knowledge, changes in societal values, and evolving public policy.